apokryphus/advanced-combat-system/README.md

 ## REQUIREMENTS
 - Both **Hearts of Stone** and **Blood & Wine** DLCs are required.
 - A PC not made out of wood.
+Seriously.

 ## INSTALLATION
 Latest version can be found in [releases](https://github.com/apokryphus/advanced-combat-system/releases).